gildas-lormeau/zip.js/docs/interfaces/DirectoryEntry.md

 > `optional` **localDirectory?**: [`LocalDirectory`](LocalDirectory.md)

 The local file header fields, set when the entry data has been read.

+The local file header is the only place where the Info-ZIP Unix extra fields type 1 (0x5855) and type 2 (0x7855) store the uid/gid, so this is where they are read for entries carrying just these fields, e.g. with `entry.localDirectory.extraFieldUnixType1.uid`.
+The values are not merged into [EntryMetaData#uid](EntryMetaData.md#uid) and [EntryMetaData#gid](EntryMetaData.md#gid), which are read from the central directory.

 #### Inherited from